Backup

 Henrik Rasmussen

-With IPDb you can make a backup of your collection and save it on your device for safekeeping.
-IPDb naturally makes daily backups of our entire collection of puzzles but in addition, we offer our users to keep a local copy on their own, device.
+With IPDb, you can make a backup of your collection and save it on your device for safekeeping.
+IPDb naturally makes daily backups of our entire collection of puzzles, but in addition, we offer our users the option to keep a local copy on their own device.

-NOTE: Backup does use quite a bit of data so it may not be suitable for users on mobile phones with small data allowances.
+NOTE: Backup does use quite a bit of data, so it may not be suitable for users with mobile phones with small data allowances.

 This file can be kept somewhere, perhaps on your 'G' Drive, Dropbox or some other place, that is permanent.

-Later, if you need to look into the backup, the first thing to do is, extract the content, of the file.
+Later, if you need to look into the backup, the first thing to do is to extract the content of the file.
 This is done in different ways depending on your computer.
-Try searching the internet, for - 'How to unzip a file' - for instructions.
+Try searching the internet for: 'How to unzip a file' - for instructions.

 On a Windows PC, it is done by right-clicking the file and selecting 'Extract All' from the pop-up menu.